 Answers To Your Truck Accident Questions

-But there are often many other factors to a truck accident.
-One might be liability.
+However, there are often many other factors to a truck accident; one issue being liability.
 There may be several other parties, besides the driver, who may hold some responsibility in a crash.
 The driver’s employer, the truck’s owner, the repair shop used by the owner, and loading and unloading facilities may all share the blame and be liable for a percentage of the damages.

 Hazardous materials not only have the potential to cause serious injury and death to those in a truck accident, but they can also endanger the surrounding environment.
 This means that truckers must have extra training to transport these materials.

 If you are in an accident with a hazmat truck, Florida law allows you to seek compensation for pain, suffering, medical bills, and economic loss not only for the accident itself, but also for injury or illness caused by exposure to the hazardous materials.

 Having a Lutz Truck Accident Attorney on Your Side Should Be A Top Priority